quixio/quix-docs/docs/tutorials/influxdb-alerting/external-source.md

-# Create an external source
+# Add an external source

 At this point you have an external program sending data into Quix, and it is writing into a Quix topic.
 However, you can't see this external program in the Pipeline view.
 To help you visualize what you've created, you can add an external source component, to provide a visual entity in the pipeline view.
 To do this, log into Quix Cloud: